-The levels of service around how data is to be sent from service provider to Consenting Authority needs to be:
+The levels of service around how data is sent from the service provider to Consenting Authority needs to be:

 - i.
-Raw data is provided- there is no need for the host to quality code 200 as this is expected and known - ii.
-No "post processing" is to occur without prior permission from the Consenting Authority. - iii.
-After any "post processing" of the data, the associated Comments file or email confirmation outlining any issues/ actions that could affect the data will be provided - iv.
-The data host must always be able to retrieve the raw files if required.
+Raw data is provided there is no need for the host to quality code 200 as this expected and known - ii.
+No "post processing" is to occur without prior permission from the Consenting Authority - iii.
+After any "post processing" of the data, the associated Comments file or email confirmation outlining any issues/actions that could affect the data will be provided - iv.
+The data host must always be able to retrieve the raw files if required to ensure the permit holder can comply with the requirement to provide auditable data as per D1.5.

 The provision of raw data is the expectation, however, if the service provider cleanses data and the relevant consenting authority accepts the provision of cleansed data with comments then it recommended that an agreement be put in place between both parties.
-Service providers must contact the consenting authority to determine how data should be provided.
+Service providers must contact the Consenting Authority to determine how data should be provided.